Sinistrofulgur perversum

-Sinistrofulgur perversum, the lightning whelk, is an edible species of very large predatory sea snail or whelk, a marine gastropod mollusc in the family Busyconidae, the busycon whelks.
+Sinistrofulgur perversum, the lightning whelk, is a species of very large predatory sea snail or whelk, a marine gastropod mollusc in the family Busyconidae, the busycon whelks.
 This species has a left-handed or sinistral shell.
 It eats mostly bivalves.

 There has been some disagreement about the correct scientific name for this species, which has been confused with Sinistrofulgur sinistrum Hollister, 1958, and Busycon contrarium (Conrad, 1840), which is an exclusively fossil species.

 Distribution

 This marine species is native to the Mid-Atlantic region of the United States and southeastern North America, from New Jersey south to Florida and the Gulf states.

 Habitat

 Lightning whelks can be found in the sandy or muddy substrate of shallow embayments.

 Life habits

 This whelk species feeds primarily on marine bivalves, ingesting their soft parts using its proboscis.

 Sinistrofulgur perversum and Busycon carica

 This species shares many characteristics with another species, the knobbed whelk Busycon carica, but there are some important differences: